National Finance Commission Award: Previous awards under NFC program

-In July 2000, Finance minister Shaukat Aziz presided the convection of National Finance Commission (NFC) to finalize the sixth award, due to constitutional termination of fifth awards program.
+In July 2000, Finance minister Shaukat Aziz presided the convention of National Finance Commission (NFC) to finalize the sixth award, due to constitutional termination of fifth awards program.
 In 2001, the commission was constituted under President Pervez Musharraf to supervise the work on sixth award.
 Finally in 2002, the sixth NFC award under the NFC program was enacted by President Pervez Musharraf but failed to reach a consensus decision.
 Although it was enacted but the sixth award's results remained inconclusive.

-In 2010, the seventh NFC award was successfully enacted by President Asif Zardari after reaching a united concessions with the four provinces.
+In 2010, the seventh NFC award was successfully enacted by President Asif Zardari after reaching a united consensus with the four provinces.